ekuiter/variED/API.md

 the server and therefore incompatible.
 This is about to be fixed.
 The following would be desirable:

-The client knows as which user it is registered, in which collaborative sessions it participates, as well as the associated state context and other participating users.
+The client knows as which user it is registered, which artifacts are available, in which collaborative sessions it participates, as well as the associated state context and other participating users.
 It receives all messages related to any collaborative session it participates in.
 (Usually, the client is expected to only participate in one particular collaborative session at a time.
 But this leaves us freedom for later extensions, such as editing feature models and configurations in concert.)

 ### Messages

 Every message is of the form `{"type": "...", ...}` where type is a string denoting the message's type (discussed below).
-Messages that refer to a specific artifact contain the *artifact* property, which is a string of form *project::artifact*.
+Messages that refer to a specific artifact contain the *artifactPath* property, which is a string of form *project::artifact*.
 If the client wants to send a message regarding a specific artifact, it first has to join its collaborative session.